Vyral/base-template/_posts/2019-08-05-brand-ambassador-business-spotlight-lifeguide-financial-advisors.md

 “I really believe that a business’ most valuable asset is a team that’s healthy, motivated, and focused.
 And that team needs to be led by a leader that’s healthy, motivated, and focused as well.”&nbsp;

-We want to give a special thanks to Doug for joining us today, and we wish him the best of luck moving forward with LifeGuide Financial Advisors.
+We want to give a special thanks to Doug for joining us today, and we wish him the best of luck moving forward with <a href="http://www.lifeguidefa.com/" target="_blank">LifeGuide Financial Advisors.</a>

 As always, if you have any other questions, would like more information, or would like to discuss your real estate goals, feel free to give me or my team a call or send us an email.
 We look forward to hearing from you soon.